neuralcodinglab/brain2gan/README.md

 </p>

 ### Time-based neural decoding
 <p align="justify">The use of intracranial recordings provided for spatiotemporal analysis of brain activity in unprecedented detail.
 The gifs below illustrate how meaningful information is extracted from the stimulus-evoked brain responses in time.
-Per trial, neural responses were responses were recorded for 300 ms with stimulus onset at 100 ms. Prior to stimulus onset, the reconstruction is an average-looking image, after which it starts to take on an appearance that closely resembles the originally perceived stimulus.</p>
+Per trial, neural responses were responses were recorded for 300 ms with stimulus onset at 100 ms. Prior to stimulus onset, the reconstruction is an average-looking image, after which it starts to take on an appearance that closely resembles the originally perceived stimulus (see image above).</p>

 <table>
   <tr>